luna-co-software/HarmonicGeneratorPlugin/README.md

 A JUCE-based audio plugin for generating subtle 2nd and 3rd order harmonics.

 ## Download
 Download compiled plugins (VST3, LV2) from the [Releases page](https://github.com/luna-co-software/HarmonicGeneratorPlugin/releases).
+These are for Linux only at the moment.
+I will try to compile for Mac and Windows when I have time.

 ## Installation
 - **VST3**: Copy `HarmonicGenerator.vst3` to `~/.lv2` (Linux)